 Determined to bring Menoth’s glory to the world, Malekus, the Burning Truth carries with him the righteous fire of the Creator.
 Malekus’ youth as an orphan was harsh, giving him insight into the perfidy of the world, and this inspired his conversion to the Sul-Menite faith.
 Malekus is ever willing to intercede on behalf of those willing to return to Menoth’s embrace, but he offers only scouring flames for those who persist in blind heresy.

-- Ashen Veil - This model has concealment, and living enemy models within 2" suffer -2 to attack rolls, unless they have Fire immunity.
+- Ashen Veil - This model has concealment.
+Living enemy models without Immunity: Fire suffer -2 to attack rolls while within 2" of this model.

 - Burning Blades - 1" reach, P+S 12 melee weapon.